johndpope/pianogame/trunk/readme.txt

 --------------------------------------------------------------------------------

-Changes
+Change Log

 Release 0.6.1
 -------------
+CHG: Mac game window is now much less obtrusive.
+Other windows are allowed to
+     be on top and the Dock and Application bar can both be made visible by hovering the mouse over there positions for a second or so.
+(The game window also no longer must be hidden during file selection or error boxes.)
 FIX: Picked a font for the Mac version to use that is actually a default
      system font.
 (Apparently "Palatino" only ships with iLife now.)
 FIX: On the Mac, fixed a problem where the (modal!) file open dialog could
-     be hidden underneath the game window, forcing you to quit the program.
+     be hidden underneath the game window, leaving you not choice but to force- quit the program.
 FIX: Disabled OpenGL depth testing to fix a problem where text would sometimes
-     not appear above other controls (TrackBox, SongBox, etc.)
+     not appear above other controls (TrackBox, SongBox, etc.) in Windows
 FIX: Score state now displays correctly at low resolutions (like 800x600).
 FIX: Title bar no longer pops when changing speed at the beginning of gameplay.
 FIX: Text centering and placement on the Mac is now properly implemented.